linode/docs/docs/guides/databases/redis/using-redis-scan-commands/index.md

 Redis is a NoSQL database, exceptional for storing data structures in memory.
 Between that and its low-latency performance, Redis has become a go-to tool for web applications needing efficient caching and messaging storage.

-This tutorial covers Redis's SCAN commands, which provide a cursor-based method for incremental iterations through data collections.
+This guide covers Redis's SCAN commands, which provide a cursor-based method for incremental iterations through data collection.
 Here, get everything you need to start using these commands in your Redis instance — from an overview of the basics to advanced options.

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
 Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.

-    - On Debian and Ubuntu, you can do this with:
+    - On **Debian** and **Ubuntu**, use the following command:

             sudo apt update && sudo apt upgrade

-    - On AlmaLinux, CentOS (8 or later), or Fedora, use:
+    - On **AlmaLinux**, **CentOS** (8 or later), or **Fedora**, use the following command:

             sudo dnf upgrade

 1. Follow the instructions in our [How to Install a Redis Server](/docs/guides/how-to-install-a-redis-server-on-ubuntu-or-debian8/) guide to install a Redis server and command-line interface (CLI).
 Be sure to use the drop-down menu at the top of that page to select your Linux distribution and get the appropriate steps.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Is the SCAN Command?